 Homemade chicken broth stays good for 3 to 4 days in the fridge, the same as store-bought broth keeps after opening.

-It’s also the same period that’s suggested for storing all sorts of leftovers that require refrigeration.
+It’s also the same period that’s suggested for storing all sorts of leftovers that require refrigeration, including storing homemade soups (say your chicken noodle or lentil soup).

 In my experience, homemade chicken broth can keep for up to 5 days.
 On the sixth day, it often starts to give off a foul smell, and that’s a sure sign it’s no longer safe to use.